seanpedrick-case/llm_topic_modelling/README.md

 The repo provides several requirements files that are relevant for different situations.
 I would advise using requirements_gpu.txt for GPU environments, and requirements_cpu.txt for CPU environments:

 - **requirements_no_local**: Can be used to install the app without local model inference for a more lightweight installation.
 - **requirements_gpu.txt**: Used for Python 3.11 GPU-enabled environments.
-Uncomment the last requirement under 'Windows' for Windows compatibility (CUDA 12.4).
+Uncomment the requirements under 'Windows' for Windows compatibility (CUDA 12.4).
 - **requirements_cpu.txt**: Used for Python 3.11 CPU-only environments.
-Uncomment the last requirement under 'Windows' for Windows compatibility.
+Uncomment the requirements under 'Windows' for Windows compatibility.
 - **requirements.txt**: Used for the Python 3.10 GPU-enabled environment on Hugging Face spaces (CUDA 12.4).

 2.  **Install packages from the requirements file:**